steveafrost/node-js-managing-callbacks-g-416/README.md

 Now we can see the `waterfall` method in action!
 But what's happening here?

 Well, in the first callback we are using the prompt module to ask the user to enter a city.
 Then once they do, that data is returned in the prompt method's callback function.
 If there has been an error, we return and call the waterfall method's callback function, sending the error along to be handled in the callback (though currently we haven't set up any error handling).
-If, however, everything is working, which it should be, then we call the callback, supplying a null for the error argument, and the city that the user entered for the second.
-And in order to make the city string available in the next function, we've add city as a first argument to that function.
+If, however, everything is working, which it should be, then we call the callback, supplying `null` for the error argument, and the city that the user entered for the second.
+And in order to make the city string available in the next function, we've added `city` as a first argument to that function.

 This is all very nice and readable compared to what we had before, no?